Veterans Day closings, changes and activities

 Winston-Salem/Forsyth County schools will be closed.

-Garbage collections: Today will be on a regular schedule.
-Thursday collections will be on Friday.
-Friday collections will be on Monday.
+Garbage collections: Thursday collections will be on Friday.
+Friday collections will be on Nov.
+15.

 There will be no change in recycling collections.